magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_constraint.md

 Step 4.
 Implement assertion in `processAssert()`

-**Assertion logic**: Take title of the widget from the widget fixture, open the page with a grid, check if the grid has our title.
+**Assertion logic**: Take title of the widget from the widget [fixture][] , open the page with a grid, check if the grid has our title.

 <script src="https://gist.github.com/dshevtsov/c1e2a8437e0d2b2036bd.js"></script>

 ## How to use constraint {#mtf_constraint_use}

-To add constraint we've created in previous section, add a corresponding node to data set of your test,
+To use constraint we've created in previous section, add a corresponding node to [data set][] of your test,

 {%highlight xml%}
 <constraint name="Magento\Widget\Test\Constraint\AssertWidgetInGrid" />